The reaction below shows the formation of ammonia: N2 + 3 H2... | Channels for Pearson+

 N2 + 3 H2 → 2 NH 3

-Identify the limiting reactant and the number of moles of the excess reactant if 25.24 moles of N2 and 50.48 moles of H2 are allowed to react.
+The amount of NH3 that will be formed if 5.24 moles of N2 and 10.48 moles of H2 are allowed to react is called ______.

 The reaction below shows the formation of ammonia: